pfirsich/htcpp/README.md

 * Nothing right now!

 ## To Do (Should)
+* Try to implement as much as possible described in this document: https://github.com/axboe/liburing/wiki/io_uring-and-networking-in-2023.
+I need to wait a while for most of it to arrive in my distro kernel.
 * Improve behaviour in case of DDos (esp. in conjunction with Cloudflare DDoS protection) - from here: https://fasterthanli.me/articles/i-won-free-load-testing (great post!)
     - Only parse request line to determine if a handler exists then respond 404/405 and close as soon as possible (avoid big bogus POSTs eating up bandwidth).
 * TLS SNI (then move `tls` object into `hosts`)